Mikel Konate (Spain, 1982) is an award-winning independent video-journalist and filmmaker currently based in Madrid and working worldwide.

 Konates’ footage has been used in numerous documentaries and investigations, particularly those related to migratory issues and conflicts including two investigations with Forensic Architecture, the documentary “Frágil Equilibrio”, which won best Documentary at the Goya Awards, or “Confronting ISIS” from Frontline (PBS), among others.

-Konate has worked worldwide with Reuters, The Associated Press, CNN, BBC, Euronews, ABC, The Independent, UNHCR, MSF, CEAR and La Sexta (selected) and his work has been broadcasted with The New York Times, CBS, NBC, The Guardian, Channel 4, Arte Journal, France 24, CCTV, Al-Jazeera (selected).
+Konate has worked worldwide with Reuters, The Associated Press, CNN, BBC, Euronews, ABC, The Independent, UNHCR, MSF and CEAR (selected) and his work has been broadcasted with The New York Times, CBS, NBC, The Guardian, Channel 4, Arte, France 24, Al-Jazeera (selected).

 Follow me on Twitter